krishna1993/E-auction-cloud/README.md

 ### Installation

-- Clone the project: `git clone https://github.com/Azure-Samples/hello-spring-function-azure.git`
+- Clone the project: `git clone https://github.com/krishna1993/E-auction-cloud`
 - Configure the project to use your own resource group and your own application name (it should be unique across Azure)
   - Open the `pom.xml` file
   - Customize the `resourceGroup` and `appName` properties
-- Build the project: `mvn clean package`
+- Build the project: `./mvn clean package`

 ### Quickstart

 Once the application is built, you can run it locally using the Azure Function Maven plug-in:

-`mvn azure-functions:run`
+`./mvn azure-functions:run`

 And you can test it using a cURL command:

-`curl http://localhost:7071/api/hello -d '{"name": "Azure"}'`
+`curl http://localhost:7071/products -d '{"name": "Azure"}'`

 ## Deploying to Azure Functions

 Deploy the application on Azure Functions with the Azure Function Maven plug-in:

-`mvn azure-functions:deploy`
+`./mvn azure-functions:deploy`

 You can then test the running application, by running a POST request: